Start My Answer

 Step 2: Assert your affirmative defenses

-Why do you believe you are innocent?
+Why do you believe you are not liable for the amount owed?
 Is it because the statute of limitations has passed, and Credit Bureau Systems can no longer sue you?
 Or is it because they cannot prove how they came to own the debt?

 Here is your chance to assert those defenses.
 Make Credit Bureau Systems prove that you are wrong.
 If you ignore the lawsuit, they may win in your absence just because you didn't defend yourself.